kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-81-retrieve-v1beta1-spec.md

 ## Prerequisites

-* You have a deployed workload with APIRule in depraceted version `v1beta1`.
+* You have a deployed workload with an APIRule in the deprecated `v1beta1` version.
-* To use CLI instructions, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [yq](https://mikefarah.gitbook.io/yq).
+* To use CLI instructions, you must have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [yq](https://mikefarah.gitbook.io/yq).

 ## Procedure